echosit/Wordpress-Theme-Development/README.md

 # Wordpress-Theme-Development

-This repository is still a work in progress.
-This is theme development for a blog with WordPress and PHP.
+This is a custom theme for a blog using WordPress and PHP.

+## Features

+- Search Bar for Project and Blog Posts
+- Responsive Web and Mobile Design
+- Home, About, Blog, Project, and Contact Pages
+- 404 Page, Contact Form, Comments Section

 ## Concepts Used